kkalin/calculator/README.md

 # calculator
-simple calculator
+Simple calculator.

 ## testing
-for setting up git
+For setting up git.

+## Functionality
+Some of the functionality of the calculator:
++   Add
++   Subtract